-Massively inspiring and hugely motivating speaker who receives a standing ovation every time he speaks.
+Ben McBean is a massively inspiring and hugely motivating speaker who receives a standing ovation every time he speaks.
 A double amputee, he managed to recover from stepping on a Taliban landmine whilst serving in Afghanistan with the Royal Marines in 2008.
 Within two years of losing his limbs, he had run the London Marathon twice.